ministryofjustice/hmpps-open-layers-map-webcomponent-poc-ui/README.md

 ## Feature Overlay Templating

-A common usage of OpenLayers maps is to allow the user to select a map feature which will show an anchored overlay containing data associated with that feature.
+A common usage of OpenLayers maps is to allow the user to select a map feature, triggering an anchored overlay that displays feature-specific data.

-To enable overlays add a HTML template with an ID and pass the ID to the component to render using the **overlay-template-id** attribute:
+### How it works

+To enable overlays:

+1. **Each feature** in your `points` array must include a `overlayTemplateId` property.
+2. **The page view** must contain a matching `<template>` element with that ID.
+3. The map component will show the overlay when the user clicks on a matching feature.

+---

+### Example usage

 ```html
 <moj-map